dewan-ahmed/Tekton101/1 - An overview of Tekton Pipelines.md

 Pipeline runs with the privileges of the specified service account.
 All pods execute a tekton in-built credential initialization step as their first step in each Task.
 ServiceAccount is patched with Secrets containing the necessary credentials.
 Tekton currently supports two Kubernetes Secret types: basic-auth and ssh-auth.

+In the [next part](https://github.com/dewan-ahmed/Tekton101/blob/master/2%20-%20Why%20going%20Kubernetes-native%20for%20CICD.md) of this series, you'll learn the benefits of Kubernetes-native CI/CD over traditional ones.